 - Emphasize remedial education programs for disadvantaged and handicapped youth.

-- Reduce APS’ capital spending program and preserve green space by building up not out with modular design.
+- Conserve APS’ capital spending budget and preserve green space by: